Alhadis/Atom-Mocha/docs/extensions.md

 ### .class
-A Chai extension that examines the `classList` of an HTML element:
+Asserts that an HTML element's `classList` contains one or more CSS classes.

 ```js
 expect(div).to.have.class("error-msg");